amitranjan9708/headout-project/readme.md

 - GitHub Actions fail-fast with logs available in Actions UI.
 - Docker deploy steps include fallback for container restarts.

+## 🛠️ What Can Fail During Script Execution?

+When automating deployment with shell scripts, several failure points can occur:

+- **Git Clone Failures**
+  If SSH keys or GitHub access tokens are not configured properly, the `git clone` step will fail.

+- **Missing JAR File**
+  The script assumes the `.jar` file is available at a specific path (e.g., `build/libs/project.jar`).
+If the project isn't built beforehand, this causes failure.

+- **Java App Launch Failure**
+  If the app crashes due to misconfigured ports, missing environment variables, or internal exceptions, the `java -jar` command will fail.

+- **Docker Errors**
+  Docker image build might fail due to an invalid `Dockerfile`.
+Running the container may also fail if the required port is already in use or the network is misconfigured.

+- **SSH or Permission Issues**
+  When deploying to an EC2 instance, if the SSH key is invalid, the username is incorrect, or the IP is wrong, deployment will fail.

+- **Port Availability**
+  Port `9000` must be free.
+If it's already in use, the Java app or Docker container won't start.

+---

+## 📜 Logging by Scripts

+Logging is used throughout to make debugging easy:

+- **Shell Script Logs**
+  Each step logs output via `echo`, showing messages like _“JAR file not found”_ or _“Docker build successful”_.

+- **Java Logs**
+  Output from the Java app is redirected to a file (e.g., `app.log`).
+This includes server start info and runtime errors.

+- **GitHub Actions Logs**
+  GitHub Actions logs every job and step by default.
+Any failed step is marked with ❌ and clickable to debug.

 ---

 ## 🌐 Load Balancer Configuration